Meet the EngSci Office

 Fun Fact: Her hobbies include photography and cinematography.

-Don Newton – Curriculum and Research Officer
+Curriculum and Research Officer

 Most of Don’s work is behind the scenes but is crucial to providing EngSci students the opportunities to travel and perform summer research.
-Don works hard on curriculum changes for the program and also collaborates on ensuring EngSci remains an accredited engineering program, which means you have the opportunity to pursue your engineering designation once you graduate from EngSci.
+Don works on curriculum changes for the program and collaborates on ensuring EngSci remains an accredited engineering program, which means you have the opportunity to pursue your engineering designation once you graduate from EngSci.
 Don also manages the Engineering Science Research Opportunities Program (ESROP), which is an EngSci-exclusive program that gives students the opportunity to do summer research at U of T and abroad.

-Stephen Johns – Academic Advisor, Years 1 and 2, Domestic Students
+Academic Advisor, Years 1 and 2, Domestic Students

 Stephen is also well-versed around Faculty deadlines (like tuition fees or course drop dates) and resources (on-campus counseling services, health and wellness resources and learning strategists).
 When Stephen doesn’t know an answer, he can always direct you to someone that does.